 - Eligible programs as defined above must complete the enrollment process with FSSA

-- Eligible programs must be located in one of the five pre-K counties (Allen, Jackson, Lake, Marion, and Vanderburgh)
+- Eligible programs must be located in one of the pre-K pilot counties (only Vanderburgh in southwest Indiana)

 - Programs must become an approved vendor of the State

 - Programs must sign a provider agreement affirming that they will

 - Complete the required ISTAR-KR child assessments at least twice throughout the program year, including the completion of required registration paperwork and agreements with Indiana Department of Education

 - Practice family engagement throughout the year that strengthens, assists, empowers, and supports families of children enrolled in the pre-K program